growthcharts/growthscreener/README.md

 - **JGZ-Richtlijn Taalontwikkeling 2018**:
   <https://www.ncj.nl/richtlijnen/alle-richtlijnen/richtlijn/taalontwikkeling>

-There are 45 different messages for height, 26 messages for weight and 17 messages for head circumference.
+There are 101 signals.
 To see them all:

 ``` r
 messages